gogleva/SecretSanta/README.md

 TO DO:

-- clean tmp files after the signalp run?
+- clean tmp files after the TMHMM run
+- parallel targetp
+- parallel TMHMM
+- parallel wolfpsort

 - set default options for some parameters, more flexible filters for SP?
-- parallelise TMHMM, targetp, wolf?
 - install SecretSanta from scratch and manage dependencies: Biostrings not imported without bioconductor?
 - add unit tests for large inputs
 - consider having separate helper functions that are used by all/several runners: